aqibG/ComboLock/README.md

 This is Chapter Two Problem One of the fourth edition of the book.

-1.Specify, desgin, and implement a class that can be used in a program that simulates a combination lock.
+1. Specify, desgin, and implement a class that can be used in a program that simulates a combination lock.
 The lock has a circular knob, with the numbers 0 trhough 39 marked on the edge, and it has three-number combination, which we'll call x,y,z.
 To open teh lock, you must turn the knob clockwise at least one entire revolution, stopping with x at the top; then turn the knob counter-clockwise, stopping the second time that y appears at the top; finally turn the knob clockwise again, stopping the next time that z appears at the top.
 At this point, you open the lock.

    Your lock class shouldd have a constructor that initializes the three-number combination (use 0,0,0 for default arguments).
 Also provide member functions: